dougbhigh/EmployeeSQL/README.md

-# note: these are assignment specs. refer to README.docx for details on project.
+### note: These are assignment specs.
+Refer to README.docx for details on project.

 # SQL Homework - Employee Database: A Mystery in Two Parts